drevops/vortex/.scaffold/docs/content/tools/rector.md

 Rector provides [config sets](https://getrector.com/documentation/set-lists) functionality that allows to enable/disable rules in bulk.

-DrevOps provides the config sets for Drupal 8 and Drupal 9 deprecated code and code style fixes.
+Scaffold provides the config sets for Drupal 8 and Drupal 9 deprecated code and code style fixes.

 The config sets are meant to be adjusted per-project as needed.